First Fix vs Second Fix Electrical: What's Involved

 After first fix electrical is complete and before second fix begins, other trades carry out their work.
 The plasterer skims the walls and ceilings, covering the chased cables and back boxes.
 Decorators paint the walls and ceilings.
 Floor finishes may be laid.
 This period can last several days to several weeks depending on the project size and schedule.

 Before the cables are covered by plaster, you should carry out dead testing.
 This includes continuity of protective conductors, continuity of ring final circuit conductors, and insulation resistance testing.
 Dead testing at this stage is crucial because if a fault is found after plastering, the cables are much harder to access and repair.
 Identifying a damaged cable or incorrect connection now saves significant time and disruption later.
+A full domestic rewire involves both stages across the entire property.

 Record all dead test results on the Schedule of Test Results.
 These results form part of the final Electrical Installation Certificate issued at project completion.